QuincyChengAtWork/katacoda-scenarios/krb5-conjur-summon/conjur.md

-In this step, we will setup a Conjur OSS container, load some policies and create a machine identity for the host
+In this step, we will setup a Conjur OSS container, load some policies and create a machine identity for the host.

 ### Install Conjur
 Let's pull and setup a Conjur OSS.
-It will take a couple of moments `./setupConjur.sh https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}
+It will take a couple of moments.
+`./setupConjur.sh https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}

 ### Prepare Conjur Policy